-Royal actors often use RDP to move laterally across the network [T1021.001].
-Microsoft Sysinternals tool PsExec has also been used to aid lateral movement.
-FBI has observed Royal actors using remote monitoring and management (RMM) software, such as AnyDesk, LogMeIn, and Atera, for persistence in the victim's network [T1133].
-In some instances, the actors moved laterally to the domain controller.
-In one confirmed case, the actors used a legitimate admin account to remotely log on to the domain controller [T1078].
+Royal threat actors often use RDP to move laterally across a network [T1021.001].
+Microsoft's Sysinternals tool PsExec has also been used to aid lateral movement.
+FBI observed Royal threat actors using remote monitoring and management (RMM) software such as AnyDesk, LogMeIn, and Atera for persistence in the victim's network [T1133].
+In some instances, the threat actors moved laterally to the domain controller.
+In one confirmed case, the threat actors used a legitimate admin account to remotely log on to the domain controller [T1078].
 Once on the domain controller, the threat actor deactivated antivirus protocols [T1562.001] by modifying Group Policy Objects [T1484.001].